A new book offers an intimate collection of interviews with the highly influential director

 Author’s Note: Back in 1985, I wrote the interview—greatly expanded from a piece I originally wrote as film critic for The Houston Post—as a spec freelance article.
 At the time, unfortunately, no one was buying what I was selling.
 One editor informed me that Cassavetes was “yesterday’s news,” while another admitted to actively disliking the man’s work.
 So I consigned the manuscript to my archives, where it remained until I unearthed it, and slightly revised it, as a memorial tribute to mark the twentieth anniversary of John Cassavetes’s death.

 Here’s the scene.
-It is early 1985 and John Cassavetes, somehow both casual and intense, sits at a cluttered desk in his office at Burbank Studios, surrounded by blown-up stills from his current effort, Big Trouble.
+It is early 1985 and John Cassavetes, somehow both casual and intense sits at a cluttered desk in his office at Burbank Studios, surrounded by blown-up stills from his current effort, Big Trouble.
 The movie, a comedy now in post-production, is planned as a major summer release by Columbia Pictures.
 Its stars, many of them in photos surrounding Cassavetes’s desk, include Alan Arkin, Peter Falk, Beverly D’Angelo, Charles Durning, and Robert Stack.
 Cassavetes is smiling, clearly enjoying himself.
 The assistants who drift in and out of his office with reports on looping and editing are smiling.
-And, if you can believe the advance word dribbling in from studio people who have seen the rushes, Columbia is smiling a great big corporate smile.
+And, if you can believe the advanced word dribbling in from studio people who have seen the rushes, Columbia is smiling a great big corporate smile.

 What is wrong with this picture?